dandevri/website/posts/guides/user-guide.md

 * Long exposure to people is exhausting for me.
 Smalls groups are fine but +8 people, I'm strangely quit.
 Do not confuse my quiet with a lack of engagement.
 * I really try to get to the place where people feel very comfortable just saying whatever they want to say.
 * I prefer to work on 1 thing on my own to make real progress.
 Then discuss with other people to make adjustments.
+* I need good tools to work and willing to invest in them.
+I don't want any tool, hardware or software get in the way of something I want to achieve.

 ![Personality Patterns](/static/img/posts/guides/personality-patterns.png)